 From there, schedule a pickup time and choose a merchant from Delivery.com’s list of available local businesses: Turnaround times, minimum orders, and fees will vary.
 After an order is placed, customers receive an email confirming that Delivery.com has received the goods, and those who submit a phone number for text messaging service will receive a notification when the local business accepts the order.

-Delivery.com doesn’t charge a service fee—any delivery charges come directly from the merchant to support its drivers—but the website does take a small percentage of the pre-tip subtotal on each order.
+Delivery.com doesn’t always charge a service fee—any delivery charges come directly from the merchant to support its drivers—but the website does take a small percentage of the pre-tip subtotal on each order.
 You can get a quote for the cost of your laundry on the website.

 Most Environmentally Conscious: Lapels Dry Cleaning